Food Systems & Leadership Training for Teens

 Program Description

-Jr. CIT SESSIONS ARE TWO WEEKS LONG.
-The program costs $700 per two-week session.
-Jr. CITs may attend one two-week session per summer.
+Jr. CIT SESSIONS ARE ONE WEEK LONG.
+The program costs $415 per one-week session.
+There is a $75 discount when registering for 2 sessions.
+Jr. CITs may attend one or two week-long sessions per summer.

 Themes and overarching questions include: